BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 **Let’s  use clustering**

 * Go to the column “VEHICLEMAKE” and click the arrow button on the column header, then select the “Edit cells” option and choose “Cluster and edit.”
 * A clustering window will open.
-In the Clustering window, you will see several options - At the top of the window is where you can choose the type of algorithm to run, and in the center of the window is a list of the suggested clusters, the current values, and suggested new value.
+In the Clustering window, you will see following options:- -At the top of the window is where you can choose the type of algorithm to run.
+   -In the center of the window is a list of the suggested clusters, the current values, and suggested new value.
-* Set the method to “key collision”.
+* Set the **Method** to “key collision”.
-* Go to the key function and click on the downward arrow.
+* Go to the **Key Function** option and click on the downward arrow.
 A drop-down menu will open.
-Select “metaphone3”.
+From the drop-down menu, select “metaphone3”.

 ![Clustering window](5.jpg)